Hantsavichy: Etymology

 According to Belarusian toponymist Vadzim Žučkievič name "Hantsavichy" comes from surname Hantsavich.

 History

+In the interwar period, Hancewicze, as it was called in Polish, was administratively located in the Łuniniec County in the Polesie Voivodeship of Poland.

 Before World War II, 60% of the population was Jewish.
 In the 1920s and 1930s there were four synagogues, a Jewish library, an orphanage, a Tarbut school and school in Yiddish.

+World War II

-Under Polish administration, in 1939, the town was retaken by the Soviets and annexed to the Byelorussian Soviet Socialist Republic.
-The German army arrived on June 29, 1941.
-German occupation of Hantsavichy lasted until 7 July 1944.
+Following the invasion of Poland in September 1939, it was first occupied by the Soviet Union and annexed to the Byelorussian Soviet Socialist Republic.
+From June 29, 1941 to July 7, 1944, it was under German occupation.